obiMadu/ipc3-stage-2/README.md

     - message (string): Summary of the response.
     - data (object): Information returned by the API.
     - error (object): (Mostly always nil) Rare error object retuned at server errors.
+  - Error Codes
+    - The API returns 4xx errors for bad, malformed, incomplete or improper requests.
+    - The API returns 5xx errors for server errors.

 ## 4. Sample API Calls